PoisotLab/ms_betadiversity_response/README.md

 $\beta$-diversity operate on interactions (not species), this property is maintained at every decomposition we will describe next.

-We can similarly define the intersection (similarly commutative) of two
+We can similarly define the intersection (also commutative) of two networks:
-networks:

 $$\mathcal{M} \cap \mathcal{N} = (V_c, E_c)\,.$$